blomadam/blomadam.github.io/about.md

 ---

 ### General Information
 I am a versatile scientist with a strong background in regression and experimental design.
 I welcome the challenge of explaining technical subjects to variety of audiences.
 Similarly, I love discussing technical subjects to expand my understanding.
-I am currently teaching a three month immersive Data Science experience at General Assembly, but am always looking for exciting new opportunities.
+I am currently working with the BakerML group at Baker McKenzie exploring how generative AI tools can be harnessed for legal applications.

 ### Current Interests

  - Programming
- - Tech Podcasts
+ - Cybersecurity
  - Nuclear Technologies
  - Fitness
- - General Assembly DSI
+ - Generative AI

 ### Contact me